TheRoboticsClub/gsoc2021-Siddharth_Saha/docs/_posts/scribbles/2021-05-17-roughwork.md

 - [x] *mixins* in colcon
     + Mixins can be used by several verbs to contribute command line arguments defined in external files.

-#### Notes
-- "{goal}" is a blackboard variable
-- Remember to `git submodule update --init --recursive`!!
-- Avoid the rsync mess in my Dockerfile
-- HAL: Hardware Abstraction Layer
-- Design decision-
-    Foxy RADI uses several files from the noetic branch of RoboticsAcademy.
-I will commit my modifications on my fork of the RoboticsAcademy repo, instead of to the collab repo.
-    This will enable future developers to trace back the history of unchanged files.
-- Deleted Noetic Dockerfile and pushed it too, but realized useful for version control.
-Retrieved using [this](https://stackoverflow.com/a/57486483/7589046)
-- Using logical paths instead of absolute in shebangs as mentioned in this [StackOverflow post](https://unix.stackexchange.com/q/29608)
-- Hopefully won't require to refer this- `roslaunch_cmd = '/bin/sh -c "export PWD="/";chmod +rwx /;export DISPLAY=:0;'`
-- Service calls to pause/unpause/reset: [ROS2 Migration](https://github.com/ros-simulation/gazebo_ros_pkgs/wiki/ROS-2-Migration:-ROS-Clocks-and-sim-time#time-commands)
-- `DISPLAY=:0 ros2 launch turtlebot3_bringup rviz2.launch.py`: [Reference](https://askubuntu.com/questions/203173/run-application-on-local-machine-and-show-gui-on-remote-display)
-- Rviz config based window sizing can break when the browser size is small
-- Re-sourcing not needed after `colcon build`
-- `<ClearEntireCostmap name="ClearGlobalCostmap-Context" service_name="global_costmap/clear_entirely_global_costmap"/>` only removes the additional observed obstacles.
-It is unable to remove/modify anything corresponding to input map.
-- Can add *inflation_radius* below `plugin: "nav2_costmap_2d::InflationLayer"`

 #### Resources to read
 - [x] https://github.com/mlherd/navigation2/tree/new-tutorials/doc/tb3_tutorial